-To request a reasonable accommodation for a Service Animal, the student should complete the Request for Service Animal in University Housing (pdf) form.
+To request a reasonable accommodation for a Service Animal, the student should complete the Service Animal in University Housing (PDF file) form.

 STEP 3: SUBMISSION DEADLINE

-The student should submit the Request for Service Animal in University Housing (pdf) form on or before the following dates for the appropriate semester that the student will first move into on-campus housing.
+The student should submit the Service Animal in University Housing (PDF file) form on or before the following dates for the appropriate semester that the student will first move into on-campus housing.
 Requests may be submitted at any time, but after the deadline dates, the University may not be able to take into account a student's preference for assignment (such as area or roommate).

 |Summer Session||June 1|